parthrbhatt/iam-service/README.md

 - Enforce rate limits at API gateway.
 The is needed for all endpoints, but especially for the user registration endpoint.
 Not having rate limits exposes the service to various attacks including user enumeration.
 - A Web Application Firewall (WAF) will help guard against several threats like DDoS, malicious requests, geographical blocking etc.
 - The service must be made available over HTTPS.
+- The service should emit metrics (failed/successful login attempts, authorization failures, invalid tokens etc.) that can be used for observability - monitoring and alerting.
 - These are not implemented as they require additional infrastructure and implementation time.

 ### Other Missing Security Features